syntax-tree/mdast-util-compact/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-There are no additional types exported.
+It exports no additional types.

 ## Compatibility

 Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+As of now, that is Node.js 14.14+ and 16.0+.
 Our projects sometimes work with older versions, but this is not guaranteed.

 ## Security